-You complete a Health Assessment for this year, and you have single coverage at the beginning of the year.
+You complete a Health Assessment for this year and have earned additional \$100 through the Virgin Health Miles incentive, and you have single coverage at the beginning of the year.
 Sandia allocates \$250 to your HRA.
-You start the year with a balance of \$350 (\$100 from the previous year plus \$250 from this year).
-During the course of the year, you incur \$100 in eligible medical services.
-Your In-Network deductible is \$750, and the entire \$100 of health services you received is subject to the deductible.
-You may use your HRA to cover the deductible amount.
+You start the year with a balance of \$450 (\$100 from the previous year plus \$250 from the current year for your HA plus \$100 from Virgin HealthMiles).
+During the course of the year, you incur \$100 in Eligible Charges.
+The entire \$100 of Eligible Charges you incurred is subject to the Deductible.
+Your HRA is used to cover the \$100 expense that is applied to your Deductible amount.

-HRA Carryover Balance \$100
+Year 1 HRA Carryover Balance \$100

 Plus Year 2 HRA \$250

+Plus Virgin HealthMiles \$100

-Year 2 Beginning Balance \$350
+Year 2 Beginning Balance \$450

 Less HRA payment (-\$100)

-Year 2 Ending Balance \$250
+Year 2 HRA Ending Balance \$350

 - Your HRA is sufficient to cover the entire \$100 of your annual healthcare costs.
-This means that the entire amount that was subject to the deductible has been paid.
-You effectively have no out-of-pocket costs after you are reimbursed by the HRA. - You have \$250 of unused funds in your HRA that will rollover to the next calendar year if you continue enrollment in the Sandia Total Health Program.
+This means that the entire amount that was subject to the Deductible has been paid.
+For year two, you have no out-of-pocket costs. - You have \$350 of unused funds in your HRA that will roll over to the next calendar year if you continue enrollment in the Sandia Total Health Program.